Laszlo Berkowits

 Laszlo Berkowits (February 29, 1928 – December 13, 2020) was a Hungarian-born American Reform rabbi.

-From 1944 to 1945, he was imprisoned in a Nazi concentration camp at Auschwitz.
-After his release in 1945, he studied briefly in Sweden before he moved to the United States, where he began studying to be a rabbi.
+From 1944 to 1945, he was imprisoned in Nazi concentration camps at Auschwitz, Neuengamme sub-camp in Braunschweig, Salzgitter-Watenstedt sub-camp and the Ravensbrück concentration camp and finally to the Wöbbelin concentration camp on 26 April 1945.
+After liberation 2 May 1945, he was among Wöbbelin's Jewish survivors evacuated to Sweden.
+He briefly studied there before moving to the United States, where he began studying to be a rabbi.
 He was ordained in 1963.